-62970 STRUCTURED PROGRAMMING WITH ADA (4-1).
+CS2970 STRUCTURED PROGRAMMING WITH ADA (4-1).

-In introduction to problem solving and structured programming with ()A, a high-level, block-structured programming language.
-This urse is for computer science majors and other students with a deep terest in the subject.
-Fundamental techniques of problem solving d using ADA to implement the solutions of non-numerical problems e presented.
-Several programming projects aimed at practicing these schniques are assigned during the course.
+An introduction to problem solving and structured programming with ADA, a high-level, block-structured programming language.
+This course is for computer science majors and other students with a deep interest in the subject.
+Fundamental techniques of problem solving and using ADA to implement the solutions of non-numerical problems are presented.
+Several programming projects aimed at practicing these techniques are assigned during the course.

-G3010 COMPUTING DEVICES AND SYSTEMS (4-0).
+CS3010 COMPUTER SYSTEMS PRINCIPLES (4-0).